 WHAT YOU NEED TO KNOW ABOUT CORONAVIRUS

-Health New England and BeHealthy Partnership continue to monitor the spread of coronavirus (COVID-19) on behalf of our members.
+Health New England and BeHealthy Partnership continue to monitor the spread of coronavirus (COVID-19) and vaccine distribution efforts on behalf of our members.
 We will update this page as more details develop.

-Read a message from our President and CEO, Marion McGowan.
+Read a message from our President and CEO, Richard Swift.

 Food Assistance during the COVID-19 Emergency